mmikowski/mmikowski.github.io/_posts/2015-06-15-the_kraken.md

 ---
 ![The X-to-Javascript Kraken](/images/2015-06-15-the_kraken.jpg)

 I recently read a post that lamented the retirement of the [GWT](https://en.wikipedia.org/wiki/Google_Web_Toolkit) JavaScript compiler.
 A nostalgic mood washed over me and I reminisced about those [hot summer nights and my radio](https://www.youtube.com/watch?v=lPUb4Wsi9kI).
 GWT was a good toolkit for its time, but that time has past.
 In fact, if you are considering using an **X-to-Javascript Compiler** to convert another high-level language into JavaScript, you might want to think again.
-Because all their promises, these tools usually require a major investment that rarely gets paid back.
+Because despite all their allure, these tools usually require a major investment that rarely gets paid back.
 This post explores why.

 Let's get started by looking at what GWT was and how it's spirit lives on in X-to-JavaScript compilers.